Observation of empty liquids and equilibrium gels in a colloidal clay

-Laponite RD suspensions were prepared in a glove box under N$_{2}$ flux and were always kept in safe atmosphere to avoid samples degradation~\cite{ThompsonJCIS1991}.
+{\bf Laponite sample preparation} Laponite RD suspensions were prepared in a glove box under N$_{2}$ flux and were always kept in safe atmosphere to avoid samples degradation~\cite{ThompsonJCIS1991}.
 The powder, manufactured by Rockwood Ltd, was firstly dried in an oven at $T$=400 C for 4 hours and it was then dispersed in pure deionized water ($C_s\simeq 10^{-4}$ M), stirred vigorously for 30 minutes and filtered soon after through 0.45 $\mu m$ pore size Millipore filters.
 The same identical protocol has been strictly followed for the preparation of each sample, fundamental condition to obtain reliable and reproducible results~\cite{CumminsJNCS2007}.
+At the end of this preparation process, Laponite forms a colloidal dispersion of charged disk-like particles, with a diameter of $\sim$25 nm and a thickness of $\sim$1 nm with both negative charges on the faces and positive ones on the rims.
+The distinct rim and face charges induce a directional face-rim attraction, while a limited valence is realized by means of the additional electrostatic repulsion between like-charges, which inhibits the formation of a large number of bonds per particle.
 The starting aging time (t$_w$=0) is defined as the time when the suspension is filtered.

+The estimate of the denser gel phase concentration $C_{w}^{\ \ gel}$ in the phase-separated samples is provided by the ratio between the nominal concentration and the volume occupied by the dense phase, i.e. neglecting the gas phase concentration.

 {\bf Small Angle X-ray Scattering} Small Angle X-ray Scattering (SAXS) measurements were performed at the High Brilliance beam line (ID2) at the European Synchrotron Radiation Facility (ESRF) in Grenoble, France, using a 10 m pinhole SAXS instrument.
 The incident x-ray energy was fixed at 12.6 keV.
 The form factor $F(Q)$ was measured using a flow-through capillary cell.
-SAXS data were normalized and the scattering background of water was subtracted.The measured structure factor has been obtained as $S^{M}(Q)=I(Q)/F(Q)$.
+SAXS data were normalized and the scattering background of water was subtracted.
+The measured structure factor has been obtained as $S^{M}(Q)=I(Q)/F(Q)$.